sleexyz/dir-loader/README.md

 dir-loader lets you load a directory dynamically in [webpack](http://webpack.github.io).

+Given a directory, dir-loader obviates the need to hard-code `require` statements to its modules and subdirectories.

 This is a more flexible alternative to webpack's [`require.context`](http://webpack.github.io/docs/context.html#require-context).

 ## install